was111607/sample-gcp-nlp-flask/backend_api/README.md

     python main.py

 Visit the link generated ('Running on http://127.0.0.1:8080/') to view your application running locally.
 Test it out! (click on the link from cloud shell)

+The link will open a Swagger UI.
+Try sending the sentence "Today is a great day for coding!" in the post request.
+Then execute the get request.

 Press `Control-C` on your command line when you are finished to stop the application.